 }

-In this example, the binding named first will get the value 1, since that is the value at index [0] in the array.
-The binding named second will get the value 2 from index [1] in the array.
+In this example, the variable named first will get the value 1, because that is the value at index [0] in the array.
+The variable named second will get the value 2 from index [1] in the array.

 Invalid Array Element Access

-What happens if you try to access an element of an array past the end of the array?
-Say we changed our program to:
+What happens if you try to access an element of an array that is past the end of the array?
+Say you change the example to the following:

 Filename: src/main.rs